agargaro/three.ez/docs/docs/api/namespaces/Events.md

 ▸ (`a`, `b`): `number`

-A custom sorting comparer function used to order intersections when performing raycasting.
+A custom sorting comparison function used for ordering intersections during raycasting.

 ##### Parameters